leostat/rtfm/README.md

 # The TODO  list
  * Lots, this is an alpha so far
  * The 'important' functionality is present, but still lots of work to do
+ * Changes are happening on the DB, which means it may 'break' from time to time, just do a git pull to fix

 ## Fixes:
  * Probabley should use prepared statements : local so dont care
  * Check for dupe tags